chatnoir-eu/chatnoir-pyterrier/README.md

 After creating the runs, the [`experiment.ipynb`](examples/experiment.ipynb) notebook can be used to analyze the results.

+## Indexing

+Head over to the [ChatNoir `ir_datasets` indexer](https://github.com/chatnoir-eu/chatnoir-ir-datasets-indexer) to learn more on how new `ir_datasets`-compatible datasets are indexed into ChatNoir.

 ## Development

 To build this package and contribute to its development you need to install the `build`, and `setuptools` and `wheel` packages: